Common Career Mistakes and How to Avoid Them

 Stagnation

-- Look for Mentoring: Find an individual mentor who can provide advice, guidance, connections or highlight ways to improve.
+- Look for Mentoring: Find one who will provide direction, assistance, collaborations, connections or identify ways to improve.

-- Continuous Education: Consider taking additional classes, certificates, or degrees program relevant to your field of work.
+- Continuous Education: Consider taking additional courses, certificates or degree programs that are relevant to the profession.

 Negativity

-Negativity should not be a part of any work environment.
-It causes people to feel uncomfortable, which makes communication difficult and limiting chances to grow.
-Aside from destroying relationships with colleagues and supervisors, it could lead to the professional stagnation.
+Negativity has no place in any workplace.
+It can make people feel uncomfortable, which makes communications difficult and hinders growth opportunities.
+Apart from damaging relationships with colleagues and supervisors, it could result in the professional stagnation.

-- Concentrate on Positives: Be aware of that there are positives to the role even when you’re feeling overwhelmed
+- Concentrate on Positives: Be aware of that there are positives to your character when feeling overwhelmed

 Overcommitting Workload